vivekseth/blog-posts/parametric-drawing-canvas/readme.md

 # Drawing Parametric Graphs with the HTML Canvas

-Link to new blog: https://vivekseth.com/parametric-drawing-canvas/
+This post has moved here: https://vivekseth.com/parametric-drawing-canvas/